Skip to main content Skip to chat

 12. Send it for repairs: If there's an issue with the bike, you can return it, and press the "wrench" button on the dock to alert maintenance staff.
 You can then use your pass to take out another.

-14. Ride alert: Watch out for pedestrians, drivers, pets, potholes, strollers, other cyclists and, in Toronto, streetcar tracks.
+14. Ride alert: Watch out for pedestrians, drivers, pets, potholes, strollers, other cyclists and those notorious streetcar tracks.

 This article or video (the “Content”), as applicable, is provided for information purposes only.
 It is not to be relied upon as financial, tax or investment advice or guarantees about the future, nor should it be considered a recommendation to buy or sell.
 Information contained in this content, including information relating to interest rates, market conditions, tax rules, and other investment factors are subject to change without notice and Tangerine Bank is not responsible to update this information.
 References to any third party product or service, opinion or statement, or the use of any trade, firm or corporation name does not constitute endorsement, recommendation, or approval by Tangerine Bank of any of the products, services or opinions of the third party.
 All third party sources are believed to be accurate and reliable as of the date of publication and Tangerine Bank does not guarantee its accuracy or reliability.
 Readers should consult their own professional advisor for specific financial, investment and/or tax advice tailored to their needs to ensure that individual circumstances are considered properly and action is taken based on the latest available information.